karimamunaff/apple-silicon-pytorch/README.md

 The Mac studio on the other hand barely reached 57C and the fan never crossed 1500 RPM, hence the machine was super silent.

 Considering MAC Studio for the specs desribed above is $1000 less than Macbook pro, i would recommend getting it + a small M1 Macbook air for portability.
 The final price of Mac Studio + M1 Macbook air would still be cheaper than a single Macbook pro for the specs described above.

+RTX 3090 on the other hand was only half as fast, this could be due to the CPU bottleneck involved in preprocessing.

 ### Macbook Pro log
 ```